Enterprise RAID Controller Recovery

 Enterprise SAS drives quote a non-recoverable read error rate of approximately one URE per 1015 bits, roughly one URE per 125 TB read.
 The HP Smart Array controller does not get an exception to this number.
 When a degraded RAID 5 enters Interim Recovery Mode and the operator inserts a replacement drive, the controller must read every sector of every surviving member to regenerate the missing data.

 Worked example.
 Eight 10 TB SAS drives in RAID 5 with one drive failed.
 The rebuild reads 70 TB across the seven survivors, which is roughly 5.6 times 1014 bits.
-At an NRRE of 10-15, P(URE) lands near 42 percent.
-Push the array to RAID 6 with twelve 16 TB drives and the rebuild read budget more than doubles; the URE probability climbs accordingly.
+Against a worst-case NRRE of 10-15, the upper bound on P(URE) is near 42 percent, but the more common real-world failure on the bench is a same-batch survivor dying mechanically under the sustained read load.

 When the Smart Array controller hits a URE during rebuild, it stops.
 The controller marks the surviving drive that emitted the read error as failed, drops the logical drive offline with POST Error 1784 or 1786, and writes a failure flag to the metadata of the affected member.
 The array is now down two drives.
 RAID 5 single parity tolerance is exceeded.
 The hot spare contains partial parity from the aborted rebuild, which contaminates the stripe map.